micahnz/redux-socket.io-connect/README.md

   // dispatch new actions
 }
 ```
-We can use the `createHandler` and `combineHandlers` functions that behave in a similar way to their [redux counterparts](http://redux.js.org/docs/api/combineReducers.html) to aid in creating and composing handlers.
+You can use the `createHandler` and `combineHandlers` functions that behave in a similar way to their [redux counterparts](http://redux.js.org/docs/api/combineReducers.html) to aid in creating and composing handlers.
 The context provides access to a simple dispatch function that will relay an action back to the client who dispatched the original action.
 ```js
 import { createHandler } from 'redux-socket.io-connect';